intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ##### Example 6: XGBoost Classifier

+Please be noted that the xgboost example listed here is **deprecated** due to the fact that Rabit's network (contains gradient, split and env) is not protected.

 Before running the example, download the sample dataset from [pima-indians-diabetes](https://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv) dataset manually or with following command.

 ```bash
 wget https://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv
 ```

 After downloading the dataset, make sure that `pima-indians-diabetes.data.csv` is under `work/data` directory or the same path in the command.
 Run the example with SGX spark local mode with the following command in the terminal.
-Replace `your_IP_address` with your IP address and `path_of_pima_indians_diabetes_csv` with your path of `pima-indians-diabetes.data.csv`.
+Replace `path_of_pima_indians_diabetes_csv` with your path of `pima-indians-diabetes.data.csv`.

 ```bash
 /graphene/Tools/argv_serializer bash -c "/opt/jdk8/bin/java -cp \